zephyris/opengfx2/README.md

 Partly derived directly from OpenGFX, partly redrawn or revised from my original 32bpp sources.
 Almost all sprites have been updated or revised.

 Features far better organisation of sprites.
-Extensive use of automated composite sprite generation using Python of bubious quality.
+Extensive use of automated composite sprite generation using Python of dubious quality.
 Drawn and coded with extra zoom levels and 32bpp in mind.

 ## Quick start